shaba81/3D_Domotic_Simulator/README.md

 # 3D Domotic Simulator
-Final Software Engineering project, a java 3D application written in Java that simulates a domotic house with vocal commands.
+Final Software Engineering project, a 3D application written in Java that simulates a domotic house with vocal commands.
+Using LibGDX library to render.